atharv3434/Stone-Paper-Scissors/README.md

 # Stone-Paper-Scissors

-Currently Developing This Game Using HTML, CSS, JS
+Developed This Game Using HTML, CSS, JS